-The best cast iron skillets of 2021 | CNN Underscored
+The best cast-iron skillets of 2021 | CNN Underscored

 Butter Pat Joan 12-Inch Cast-Iron Skillet ($295; butterpatindustries.com)

 There’s no doubt, Butterpat’s Joan skillet is a handsome design.
-The 12-inch polished cast iron is smooth as can be, it’s two pour spouts allowed us to dispense of oil with exactly zero spillage and it comes preseasoned with a hand-applied natural oil finish.
+The 12-inch polished cast iron is smooth as can be, its two pour spouts allowed us to dispense of oil with exactly zero spillage and it comes preseasoned with a hand-applied natural oil finish.
 We give kudos to the Maryland-based company for hand-casting its products in limited quantities (it boasts 41 employees take part in the creation of each pan) and for offering a 100-year warranty.
 When it came to releasing cornbread?
 Not a single crumb stuck.
 The steak seared with just a slight tug needed to flip it over and a beautiful sear.
-The egg flipped easily leaving just a trace amount behind in the pan.
+The egg flipped easily, leaving just a trace amount behind in the pan.
 On the so-so side, the flat handle was just fine comfort-wise, and the tab that serves as a helper handle was too small to be of great assistance.
 So, fun to cook with?
 Yes.
 Good results?
 Check.
 Pretty on the counter?
 You bet.
 Paying $300 for a cast-iron pan?
 Only if you have money to burn.

 Field Company Cast-Iron Skillet ($160; fieldcompany.com)

 We fancied the look of Field’s cast-iron skillet right out of the box.
 With its simple, minimalist design, light weight and smoothly polished finish, it also felt nice and comfortable in our hand — easy to manipulate and lift from oven to stovetop and back again.
 Yes, the helper handle is more of a helper tab, but we didn’t need too much assistance in lifting this skillet.
 It did a wonderful job with cornbread, leaving nothing but a few crumbs from our slicing and the eggs and steak left just the smallest bits behind on the pan, easy enough to scrape right up with our spatula.
 The heat distribution and time it took to heat oil were toward the bottom of the pack, however, and the Field was the only pan without any pour spouts.
 Let’s just say our oil pour test did not go well.
-It’s also quite pricey at $160, but if you’re willing to pay more for a pan made in the USA using recycled iron sourced from American vendors, and, maybe have a glamping trip on your agenda, where you’re cooking over a campfire and not worrying about pouring or spills?
+It’s also quite pricey at $160, but if you’re willing to pay more for a pan made in the USA using recycled iron sourced from American vendors, and maybe have a glamping trip on your agenda, where you’re cooking over a campfire and not worrying about pouring or spills?
 We could totally see you packing this skillet with your gear.

 Finex 10-Inch Cast-Iron Skillet ($159.95; amazon.com)

-While most of the cast-iron skillets we tested were quite similar in looks, the 10-Inch Cast-Iron Skillet is a standout.
-With its unique octagonal design, large coiled handle and industrial vibe it also stood out in many of the tests we put it through.
-It came out on top when it came to even heat distribution—the only pan that measured basically the same temperature in both the center and around the edges.
+While most of the cast-iron skillets we tested were quite similar in looks, the Finex 10-Inch Cast-Iron Skillet is a standout.
+With its unique octagonal design, large coiled handle and industrial vibe, it also stood out in many of the tests we put it through.
+It came out on top when it came to even heat distribution — the only pan that measured basically the same temperature in both the center and around the edges.
 It was also the winner when it came to searing steak, with no sticking at all and a perfect, even sear on both sides.
 And, like several other pans, it released cornbread with ease.
 Handcrafted in the US, it came with a super-smooth polish, but ours had a tiny pit that shouldn’t have been there.
 It got points for its lifetime warranty and did a fine job when it came to pouring out oil (its shape means eight pour spouts), but it was the slowest pan to heat oil and felt extremely heavy even though it weighed 6.3 pounds.
 That said, it was the handle that kept the Finex from nearly edging out our upgrade winner.
 The company’s “speed cool” spring handle was too big for our hand to wrap around comfortably and we actually thought it was hotter than the cast-iron handles.
 The helper handle, meanwhile, is a small tab, making it difficult to maneuver.

 Kana Milo Ultimate Skillet ($95; unitedbyblue.com)

-We love the simple, classic design of the Milo, with its flat, but comfortable handle, large helper handle and completely smooth porcelain enamel finish.
-It comes with a lifetime warranty, is reasonably priced and we love that it’s also available in white and is made using 49% recycled cast iron.
-At 6 pounds, the 10-inch skillet was one of the lightest we tested, was near the top in even heat distribution and was among the best in the fried egg test, with nothing sticking at all—in fact, the egg just slid beautifully around the pan when we gave it a swirl.
-The cornbread left just a trace behind and while the steak only stuck slightly, it didn’t brown as well as some of its competitors.
+We love the simple, classic design of the Milo, with its flat but comfortable handle, large helper handle and completely smooth porcelain enamel finish.
+It comes with a lifetime warranty and is reasonably priced, and we love that it’s also available in white and is made using 49% recycled cast iron.
+At 6 pounds, the 10-inch skillet was one of the lightest we tested, was near the top in even heat distribution and was among the best in the fried egg test, with nothing sticking at all — in fact, the egg just slid beautifully around the pan when we gave it a swirl.
+The cornbread left just a trace behind, and while the steak only stuck slightly, it didn’t brown as well as some of its competitors.
 The pour spouts were on the smaller side, and a little oil did dribble down the side of our jar.
 Overall, the Milo is a fine pan, definitely finishing in the top half of our competitors.

 Lodge 12-Inch Cast-Iron Skillet ($42.95; amazon.com)

 Like our overall winner, this Lodge pan is sturdy, preseasoned with 100% vegetable oil, comes with an amply sized helper handle and is nice and smooth with a slightly pebbled texture.
 It worked wonderfully when it came to releasing cornbread from the pan, lifting right out with ease and, while our fried egg flipped nicely, it left just a bit stuck to the pan.
 The steak stuck a bit, but the sear was nice and brown.
-The classic Lodge does have deeper sides than the Chef’s Collection which could be appealing if you plan to do a lot of deep frying in your skillet.
+The classic Lodge does have deeper sides than the Chef’s Collection, which could be appealing if you plan to do a lot of deep-frying in your skillet.
 But it also took a full minute longer to heat oil.
 Priced at $42.95, it’s a good value.
 But for just a few bucks more, we recommend upgrading to the Lodge Chef Collection skillet.

 Valor 12-Inch Cast-Iron Skillet ($21.34; webstaurantstore.com)

 The least expensive of the cast-iron pans we tested, Valor’s 12-inch skillet did fine.
 Preseasoned with a pure vegetable oil, it’s similar in size to the classic Lodge pan we tested and nearly identical to the Utopia.
-With a slightly pebbled texture, it was slightly rougher than any other pan, fared near the top for heat distribution and heated up third-fastest.
+With a slightly pebbled texture, it was slightly rougher than any other pan, fared near the top for heat distribution and heated up third fastest.
 The egg we fried flipped right over without sticking at all.
-But the cornbread, while looking great, left a little behind when we cut into it and the steak stuck some while flipping and didn’t brown very well.
+But the cornbread, while looking great, left a little behind when we cut into it, and the steak stuck some while flipping and didn’t brown very well.
 The Valor also lost points for its small helper handle and pour spouts that left much of our oil spilled outside the jar.
 With no warranty listed, we’d pay more for a better model.

 The largest diameter-wise of any pan we tested, the Utopia is nearly identical to the Valor pan.
-With slight pebbling, it’s on the rougher side, but came with no scratches or marks from the factory.
+With slight pebbling, it’s on the rougher side, but it came with no scratches or marks from the factory.
 At 8 pounds, it was one of the heaviest pans we tested.
 It also cooked a perfect egg and was among the winners when it came to evenly distributed heat.
-It didn’t fare as well on the steaks —(there was some sticking and uneven browning) —or the cornbread, (itwhich didn’t release as well as the others).
-It was in the middle of the pack when it came to heating up oil and the small handle didn’t balance well with the weight of the pan.
-The two pour spouts, meanwhile, were on the smaller side and a fair amount of oil poured down the side of the pan, rather than into our jar.
+It didn’t fare as well on the steaks — there was some sticking and uneven browning — or the cornbread (which didn’t release as well as the others).
+It was in the middle of the pack when it came to heating up oil, and the small handle didn’t balance well with the weight of the pan.
+The two pour spouts, meanwhile, were on the smaller side, and a fair amount of oil poured down the side of the pan rather than into our jar.
 If you’re just looking for an inexpensive starter skillet, this will do the trick.
 But if your budget allows, we’d step it up to a higher-rated model.

 Victoria 12-Inch Cast-Iron Skillet ($39.99; amazon.com)

 If you’re looking for an inexpensive pan that produces fine results, the Victoria is worth a closer look.
 Preseasoned with 100% non-GMO flaxseed oil, it features a longer, 7-inch curved handle than other models, along with a wide helper handle.
-While we found the long handle useful in putting it in a hot oven (less chance of burning ourselves), it made it a bit unwieldy when trying to spread oil or butter around the pan.
+While we found the long handle useful for putting it in a hot oven (less chance of burning ourselves), it made it a bit unwieldy when trying to spread oil or butter around the pan.
 With a very slight pebbled texture, it was quite smooth and released cornbread perfectly, made a beautiful fried egg and stuck just a bit when flipping the steak.
 The pour holes are larger than others and not a drop of oil spilled as we poured it into a jar.
 Founded in 1939 and based in Medellin, Colombia, the company provides a lifetime warranty and boasts a proven track record.
 We still think the Lodge Chef Collection is worth the slightly higher price, but at $40, the Victoria was our favorite of the four least expensive pans.